09 Oct Butternut Mac ‘n Cheese

 But I missed it.
 I craved it.

 So I made this butternut squash mac and cheese on repeat.
 I figured that adding butternut squash and swapping gluten-free noodles was healthier.
-I mentally did gymnastics around the parts of the recipe where you dump heavy cream and a half-block of cheddar.
+I mentally did gymnastics around the part of the recipe where you dump heavy cream into the pot.
 Relationships with food are fraught with blind spots, and I’m no exception to this.

 I cooked big batches for dinner for roommates or anyone who was around in our shared house.
 After the bars and the parties, I devoured the leftovers late at night standing over the sink.

 And then one day I decided that even gluten-free noodles were too unhealthy.
 I stopped making it for years.
-It wasn’t until the other day when a friend sent me a snapchat of her making it for dinner that it snapped back into my conscious.
+It wasn’t until the other day when a friend mentioned it that it snapped back into my conscious.

 Today, I don’t mind that it’s made with heavy cream and gluten-free pasta.
 It’s a comforting treat that brings me back to living in college and the early days of when I started to experiment with making recipes.
 It’s not a perfect recipe, but it’s something that I still enjoy, just like boxed mac and cheese.